Widen/tap-rest-api-msdk/README.md

 - `schema`: optional: A valid Singer schema or a path-like string that provides the path to a `.json` file that contains a valid Singer schema.
 If provided, the schema will not be inferred from the results of an api call.
+- `start_date`: optional: used by the **hateoas_body** request style.
+This is an initial starting date for an incremental replication if there is no existing state provided for an incremental replication.
+Example format 2022-06-10:23:10:10+1200.
+- `search_parameter`: optional: used by the **hateoas_body** request style.
+This is a search/query parameter used by the API for an incremental replication.
+  The difference between the `replication_key` and the `search_parameter` is the search parameter is the field name used in request parameters whereas the replication_key is the name of the field in the API reponse.
+Example if the search_paramter = **last-updated** the generate schema from the api might be **meta_lastUpdated**.
+The replication_key is set to meta_lastUpdated, and the search_parameter to last-updated.
+- `search_prefix`: optional: used by the **hateoas_body** request style.
+If used it should be in conjunction with a `search_parameter`.
+The search prefix is prepended to search parameter to describe the search operation.
+Example a search_prefix = **gt** means results Greater Than the given search parameter.
+  Other examples of search parameter **eq** = Equal To, **lt** Less Than.
+See your API guide for valid search prefixes.
+Example: search_parameter=last-updated, the search_prefix = gt, current replication state = 2022-08-10:23:10:10+1200 creates a request parameter **last-updated=gt2022-06-10:23:10:10+1200**.

 ## Pagination
 API Pagination is a complex topic as there is no real single standard, and many different implementations.
 Unless options are provided, both the request and results style type default to the `default`, which is the pagination style originally implemented.